 Consensus-Based Issue Resolution Process (1:15-3:55)

 Illinois CUB, NRDC, and Roselle to present updates to proposed solution options for the potential to accelerate completion of long-term transmission solutions and alternatives to Part V arrangements with deactivating generators (scope area 4/5).

+IMM to present solution options for the potential to accelerate completion of long-term transmission solutions and alternatives to Part V arrangements with deactivating generators (scope area 4/5) and to the pro forma reliability must run arrangements (scope area 6).

 PJM to present updates to proposed solution options to the pro forma reliability must run arrangements (scope area 6).